hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-simplifying-open-api-specification-with-reusable-common-data-models.md

    $ref: ./models/opsramp-monitoring-management/multiple-threshold-type-example-request-v1.yaml
 ```
 ### Content of multiple-threshold-type-example-request-v1.yaml
-Please note that the request object definition should be defined within the *value:* as shown below.
+Please note that the request object definition should be defined within the *value:* as shown below:

 ```yaml
 value: